mynah22/Homelab-Guides/firstConfig.md

         * There are currently a few services listening on multiple ports of the server, and it can be easy to get turned around.
 Here is a summary:
             * ILO (hardware access) port is not shared with ESXI, and should remain unplugged always
             * the first physical port (labeled '1', vmnic0) has the ESXI web management server listening.
 It will obtain an ip via DHCP if plugged into a network with a DHCP server (like your home router), but can also be connected to via an APIPA / Link Local address on a network without DHCP (like plugging direct into your PC).
 Our port group config made sure this port is NOT shared with any VMs for security reasons
-            * physical ports 2 - 8 (7 NICs total) have been shared with the PFSense VM, using sperate virtual switches (so every port is isolated)
+            * physical ports 2 - 8 (7 NICs total) have been shared with the PFSense VM, using separate virtual switches (so every port is isolated)
             * the second physical port (labeled '2', vmnic1, em0) is assigned as the WAN interface for PFSense - this will either be your home network (while you get started), or your cable modem / 'the internet' if you move your server to the edge of your network.
             * the third physical port (labeled '3', vmnic2, em1) is assigned as the LAN interface for PFSense.
 Since we started inside our home network, we set an IP on the LAN interface that does NOT match the subnet of the home network (this is so NAT routing can function).
 A DHCP server is running on the LAN interface, so any devices plugged into the LAN server port (labeled '3', vmnic2, em1) will obtain an IP address
             * the 4th-8th physical ports are visible to PFSense, but not yet configured (easiest to do so in PFSense webgui below)